piyushMaker/OpenCV-Bootstrap/README.md

 # OpenCV-Bootstrap
-Gets you started with OpenCV
+Gets you started with OpenCV.
 I have mediapipe series for some quick and handy applications.